 Yoga instructors are fitness professionals who teach yoga, a type of exercise that combines body poses with stretching and breathing techniques to help clients improve their strength and flexibility.
-Yoga is known for its psychological benefits as well as increasing physical fitness, and many yoga students take classes for the opportunity to relax and focus on channeling positive energy.
-Yoga teachers must complete extensive training before starting to teach their own classes, and many double as personal trainers or teach other types of fitness classes as well.
+Yoga is known for its psychological benefits as well as increasing physical fitness, and many people take yoga to relax and focus on channeling positive energy.
+Yoga teachers must complete extensive training before teaching their own classes, and many double as personal trainers or teach other types of fitness as well.

-Many yoga instructors are entrepreneurs who own their own studios, train clients in a gym or conduct personal sessions at their home.
-As business owners, they need insurance to protect themselves in the case of an accident, unhappy customer, or unexpected issues beyond their control.
+Many yoga instructors are entrepreneurs with their own studios, train in a gym or conduct personal sessions at their home.
+As business owners, they need insurance to protect themselves in the case of an accident, unhappy customer or unexpected issues beyond their control.
 Yoga instructors must make the health and safety of their students a top priority.

-Yoga instructors go through intense teacher trainings that can take months or even years, which is why customers trust them to lead them into new, challenging poses during class and push themselves to new physical limits.
-As a yoga teacher, it’s important to demonstrate knowledge of human anatomy, injury prevention, health, and fitness to build credibility with customers and show them you’re there to keep them safe during their practice.
+Yoga instructors go through intense training over a long time, making customers trust them to lead them into new, challenging poses during class and push themselves to new physical limits.
+As a yoga instructor, it’s important to know human anatomy, injury prevention, health and fitness to build credibility with customers and show them you’re there to keep them safe during classes.

+No matter how experienced you are, potential risks of client health and safety in your hands exist.
+Yoga is exercise - and no matter how many modifications you recommend, a student could still be injured and sue.
 As entrepreneurs and business owners, yoga instructors also face risks similar to those in other industries, from personal liability lawsuits to weather disasters that cause studio damage.
-Insurance is much less expensive than a lawyer, so it’s best to protect yourself from the get-go.
+Insurance is much less expensive than a lawyer, so it’s best to protect yourself from the beginning.